Audit Committee

 The Committee reviews and makes recommendations with regard to the reappointment of the external auditor.
 In making these recommendations, the Committee considers auditor effectiveness and independence, partner rotation and any other factors which may impact the external auditor’s reappointment.

 The Committee has reviewed the external auditor’s performance and effectiveness.
-For 2021, a series of questions covering the key areas of the audit process that the Committee is expected to have an opinion over were considered by the Committee, including:
+For 2022, a series of questions covering key areas of the audit process that the Committee is expected to have an opinion on were considered by the Committee, including:

 • the calibre, experience, resources, leadership and technical and industry knowledge of the engagement partner and of the wider external audit team;